IQSS/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 - Files with the same checksum can be included in a dataset, even if the files are in the same directory.
 - Files with the same filename can be included in a dataset as long as the files are in different directory.
 - If a user attempts to add a file to a directory where a file already exists with that directory/filename combination, Dataverse will adjust the file path and names by adding "-1" or "-2" as applicable.
-This chance will be visible in the file table.
+This change will be visible in the list of files being uploaded.
 - If the directory of a file is edited in such a way that would create a directory/filename combination that already exists, Dataverse will display an error.
 - If a user attempts to replace a file with another file that has the same checksum, a warning message will be displayed and the file will not be able to be replaced.